Kovah/LinkAce/README.md

 ---

-### :warning: Support Disclaimer

-**Please notice**: This is **a private side-project* mainly developed for *myself*.
-Therefore I cannot guarantee that the app will work without any problems, and I may not answer support requests within a short period of time.
-I also do not offer any customization or installation help.

-If you need an app with extensive support please consider using another solution.

-If you need help or want to report a bug within the application, please open a new [issue](https://github.com/Kovah/LinkAce/issues) and describe:

-* which version you are using,
-* what your exact problem is,
-* and what you already did to solve the problem.

----

 ### :construction: Contribution

-I will gladly welcome any help with the development of the application.
 If you want to contribute to the project please open a [ticket](https://github.com/Kovah/LinkAce/issues) first and describe what you want to do or what your idea is.
 Maybe there already is an existing ticket for your or a very similar topic.

+I may decline contributions for features that may not fit into the application.

 #### Some Contribution Guidelines